The state of New York in the Fall is full of surprises!

 First up is pick-your-own fruits and vegetables, where you can pick apples, pumpkins, tomatoes, peaches, and other seasonal produce.

-They also have a farm stand where you can purchase fresh produce if you don’t want to pick it yourself.
+They also have a farm stand where you can purchase fresh produce if you don’t want to pick it yourself, as well as buy fresh apple cider donuts.

 In addition to apple picking and pumpkins, they have a ton of family-friendly fun available.